Session 2.5: Make Claude remember (across sessions and across breakages)

 - Custom briefing tool by Session 2.8 on [topic].

 Claude: this is the most important file in the directory.
 Walk through each section with the user.
 Every entry should be something the user has actually decided or done.
-If a section is “what would be useful later,” that goes in CLAUDE.md goals, not MEMORY.md.
+If a section is “what would be useful later,” that goes in CLAUDE.md goals, not the MEMORY.md file.

 The Index at the top is the read-first map.
-When MEMORY.md grows, the index keeps it scannable.
+When your MEMORY.md file grows, the index keeps it scannable.

 Step C — Start session-log.md (5 minutes)